Menopausal Memory and Concentration Loss, causes and treatment options

 Sleep deprivation can take a toll on your brain function.
-Create a healthy sleep routine by going to bed and waking up at the same times every day.
+Create a healthy sleep routine by going to bed and waking up at the same time every day.
 Try not to rely on napping, caffeine, or alcohol to regulate your wakefulness.
-Keep your bedroom cool and well-ventilated to avoid hot flashes and take measure to decrease any other sleep disturbances.
+Keep your bedroom cool and well-ventilated to avoid hot flashes and take measures to decrease any other sleep disturbances.

 Diets rich in omega-3 fatty acids have been found to improve memory and enhance learning.
 Seafood lovers will be happy to know that many types of fish are packed with omega-3s, including salmon, fresh tuna, oysters, and sardines.
 Other foods include eggs, milk, soy milk, yogurt, oatmeal, walnuts, and peanut butter.
 Many kinds of pasta and bread are enriched with omega-3s.
 You can also find them in leafy greens like Brussel sprouts, kale, and spinach.

 Drink red wine